 The different aspects of the LTTB algorithm are displayed in the figure below.
 The blue dots represent the original data, grey bands show the buckets, the orange dots are the ‘average’ values for the buckets and the green circled blue dots are the LTTB sampled data points.

 How to implement the LTTB algorithm in SQL

-While the LTTB algorithm is not difficult to implement in a general purpose programming language, it’s not obvious to implement in SQL.
-Nevertheless time series data is oftentimes stored in a relational database.
+While the LTTB algorithm is not difficult to implement in a general-purpose programming language, it’s not obvious to implement in SQL.
+Nevertheless, time series data is oftentimes stored in a relational database.
 As such it makes sense to subsample at the level of the database.
-This will limit the amount of data to be selected and transferred from the database server to the visualisation environment.
+This will limit the amount of data to be selected and transferred from the database server to the visualization environment.